By Chris Myson & Alberto Pinero

-Even when being booed and criticized earlier in the season, the former Paris Saint-Germain coach gave him full public backing.
+Even when being booed and criticised earlier in the season, the former Paris Saint-Germain coach gave him full public backing.
 The coaching team resisted repeated calls to replace him with Alvaro Morata.

 That faith has been rewarded with Benzema’s upturn in form, which has intensified since the turn of the year.
 A number of his strikes have come in crucial games – two against Villarreal, one against Atletico Madrid and another double in Europe against Schalke.

-For the first time, Benzema is in favor with the club’s support, the coach and the board.
-For most of the last four years, at least one of those groups — and often more — has been against him.
+For the first time, Benzema is in favour with the club’s support, the coach and the board.
+For most of the last four years, at least one of those groups – and often more – have been against him.

 His current exploits are gaining widespread recognition, but he has impressed in the white of Madrid before.
 He did score 32 goals in all competitions in 2011-12, although that was overshadowed by Ronaldo netting a sensational 60 and Jose Mourinho ending Barcelona’s run of three-straight Liga titles.

 Gonzalo Higuain was a constant rival for selection in his first four years.
-With only one place up for grabs at center forward, his high-profile colleague was always waiting to pounce.
-It was rare for either to see out a full 90 minutes and a poor performance from one would mean the other quickly came into favor.
+With only one place up for grabs at centre-forward, his high-profile colleague was always waiting to pounce.
+It was rare for either to see out a full 90 minutes and a poor performance from one would mean the other quickly came into favour.

 The rise of Benzema comes at the perfect time in terms of his contractual situation.
-The six-year deal he signed after joining the club expires in the summer of 2015 and negotiations are already underway to extend that, Goal reports, with the club hoping to have things tied up before the World Cup.
+The six-year deal he signed after joining the club expires in the summer of 2015 and negotiations are already under way to extend that, with the club hoping to have things tied up before the World Cup.

 Providing he agrees to sign, there are no proposals for a big-money attacking arrival in the summer.
 Of course, you can never say never with Florentino Perez - but plans for the future of the striker spot are currently centred around Benzema.
 With every goal he scores, that position is strengthened.

-As much as the club admires Luis Suarez and Sergio Aguero, both are likely to command a huge transfer fee, which is not appealing when Benzema is performing so well.
+As much as the club admire prolific Premier League duo Luis Suarez and Sergio Aguero, both are likely to command a huge transfer fee, which is not appealing when Benzema is performing so well.

-The club is aware of the problems caused by two high-profile central forwards competing in the same squad and believes it is a counter-productive policy after having Benzema and Higuain at the same time.
+The club are aware of the problems caused by two high-profile central forwards competing in the same squad and believe it is a counter-productive policy having had the France international and Higuain at the same time.

-This summer, Madrid wants to sort out the goalkeeping position if Iker Casillas or Diego Lopez leaves, sign two fullbacks and potentially replace Angel di Maria.
+This summer, Madrid want to sort out the goalkeeping position if one of Casillas or Diego Lopez leaves, sign two full-backs and potentially replace Angel Di Maria.
 A new striker is not one of the priorities.

 All Benzema has to do to keep it that way is sign a new contract and, of course, keep the goals flying in as the big trophies are decided.